acceleratedscience/open-ad-toolkit/README_plugins.md

 You can create your own plugins, and the publicly available plugins will soon include a much larger variety of open-source tools.

-Note: Plugins are currently referred to as "toolkits" by the commands, however this language will be updated soon.
+> **Note:** Plugins are currently referred to as "toolkits" by the commands, however this language will be updated soon.
 <!-- /about_plugin -->

-> [!IMPORTANT]
-> When running commands from Jupyter, prepend them with `%openad`

 <br><br>